Nitinbhai Patel

 Nitinbhai Ratilalbhai Patel (born 22 June 1956) is an Indian politician from Gujarat.
 He served as the 5th Deputy Chief Minister of Gujarat from 2016 to 2021 under late Vijay Rupani.
 He was formerly the Minister for Water Supply, Water Resources (excluding Kalpsar Division), Urban Development and Urban Housing.
-He was elected to the Gujarat Legislative Assembly from Mehsana in 2012 and 2017.
+He was elected to the Gujarat Legislative Assembly from Mehsana and Kadi legislative Assembly.

 Early life

 Nitinbhai Patel was born on 22 June 1956 in Visnagar.
 He studied till the second year of B. Com. and dropped out.
 Before entering politics, he worked in cotton and oil factories.
 He is an alumnus of Sarva Vidhyalaya Kelavani Mandal.

 Political career

 Nitinbhai Patel was elected to the Gujarat Legislative Assembly From Kadi, in the 1990 Gujarat Legislative Assembly election, and reelected in 1995 election and 1998 election.
 He sarved as a member of various Committees, among them the Government Assurances, Public Undertakings, Estimates, Treasurer, B.J.P., Empower Committee for the implementation of VAT.